Canada Soccer Hall of Fame

 The Canada Soccer Hall of Fame honours people and institutions for their contributions to Canadian soccer.
 It was founded in 1997 by the Ontario Soccer Association and was originally located in Vaughan, Ontario.
-As of 2019, the Canada Soccer Hall of Fame has inducted 114 players, 13 managers/coaches, 10 officials, and 40 builders as honoured members.
-Additionally, the Canada Soccer Hall of Fame has recognized 13 teams of distinction and seven organizations of distinction.
+As of 2024, the Canada Soccer Hall of Fame has inducted 144 players, 13 managers/coaches, 10 officials, and 45 builders as honoured members.
+Additionally, the Canada Soccer Hall of Fame has recognized 18 teams of distinction and 21 organizations of distinction.

 After the Canadian Soccer Association Alumni Association was founded in 1987, the Soccer Hall of Fame was founded by the Ontario Soccer Association in 1997 in Vaughan.
 The new Canada Soccer Hall of Fame was launched in May 2017 under the direction of the Canadian Soccer Association in Ottawa, Ontario.
 All previously-inducted members of The Soccer Hall of Fame as well as a catch-up class of 17 legends were named to the new Canada Soccer Hall of Fame.

 Honoured members

-As of 2019, the Canada Soccer Hall of Fame has inducted 177 honoured members.
-The honoured members are organized in four categories: Players, Coaches/Managers, Officials, and Builders.
-The next class of honoured members will be inducted in 2023.
+As of 2024, the Canada Soccer Hall of Fame has honoured 212 honoured members.
+The honoured members are organized in the following categories: Modern Canadian Players (62), Past Players (82), Coaches/Managers (13), Referees (10), and Builders (45).
+The next class of honoured members will be inducted in 2025.

+Since 2022, the Modern Canadian Players category has featured an equal balance of past Men's National Team Players and Women's National Team Players.
+As noted by the Canada Soccer Hall of Fame, "this balance reflects the modern era during which international football at the very highest level has both a men’s and women’s FIFA World Cup as the pinnacle of the sport (since the inauguration of the FIFA Women’s World Cup in 1991)."

 Names in italics are those persons inducted under the "Pioneer" category (established in 2007) or "Veteran Canadian Players" category (as the category was renamed in 2017).
-The next group of Veteran Canadian Players will be inducted in 2019.